-Vancomycin is used to treat and prevent infections.
+Vancomycin is used to treat and prevent bacterial infections.

 Vancomycin is given as a slow infusion into a vein, usually by a health professional.